 Deed: James Monkester of Charles County in ye Province of Maryland, planter & eldest son of James Monkester late of the said county & province deceased, brother of Henry Monkester late of Rappa.
 County in ye Colony of Virginia also dec’d, to Thomas Munday of the County of Essex, n ye Colony of Virginia, Planter,… for £19:15s lawfull money of England… 200 acres “all that tract of land which the said Henry Monkester dyed seized of… on the north side of ye Mill Creeke it being part of 300 acres of land conveyed to ye sd Henry Monkester by John Daingerfield… and is lawfully come & descended to ye sd James Monkester (party to these presents) as heir to ye sd Henry Monkester, his Uncle… Signed: James (X) Monkester.
 Witness: Francis Meriwether, John Butler, Tho.
 Gregson.
 [Essex County Deeds & Wills Book 10, p45-6.
 Indexed as p54-5]

-On 10 April 1701, Mrs Elizabeth Pley aged 58 or thereabouts deposed that about 32 years ago she very well knew Henry Moncaster and James Moncaster now deceased when they lived upon the land together with Mr. Tho.
-Munday.
+On 10 April 1701, Mrs Elizabeth Pley aged 58 or thereabouts deposed that about 32 years ago she very well knew Henry Moncaster and James Moncaster now deceased when they lived upon the land together and were reputed to be brothers.
+(Deeds & Wills 10, p76.).
 Elizabeth Pley (ne Parker) was the widow of Robert Pley who operated Pley’s mill and who had died in 1697.

 11 September 1700